mj300405/hackatho/backend/README.md

 - Single hobby update: Use when updating one hobby at a time with detailed information (notes, rating)
 - Bulk update: Use when changing status for multiple hobbies simultaneously
 - Both methods support the same status types: active, favorite, completed

+### Roulette System
+- One free spin every 24 hours
+- Non-free spins cost coins (amount based on system settings)
+- Profile must be complete to use this feature
+- Generated hobby is automatically saved to user's history
+- The `was_accepted` field starts as `false` and can be updated later

 ### Error Responses